sframe-wg/sframe/draft-ietf-sframe-enc.md

 values are then used to distinguish between versions of the sender's `base_key`.

 Key IDs in this scheme have two parts: a "key generation" and a "ratchet step".
 Both are unsigned integers that begin at zero.
-The "key generation" increments each time the sender distributes a new key to receivers.
-The "ratchet step" is incremented each time the sender ratchets their key forward for forward secrecy:
+The key generation increments each time the sender distributes a new key to receivers.
+The ratchet step is incremented each time the sender ratchets their key forward for forward secrecy:

 ~~~ pseudocode